fernandozhs/neatnik/README.md

 sudo sh ./install.sh
 ```

-If successful, the above instructions will have produced a file named `neatnik.so` within `../neatnik/build`.
+If successful, this will have produced a file named `neatnik.so` within `../neatnik/build`.
 In order to conclude the installation, ensure your `PYTHONPATH` environment variable points to the location of this shared library object.

 ## Scripts